Blac Chyna Blackmailing Rob Kardashian For $50 Million, Full Custody of Dream

 Now that Blac Chyna and Rob Kardashian are definitely broken up, things are starting to get pretty tense between the brand new mom of two and the Kardashian family.
 As rumors of a nasty custody battle over baby Dream Kardashian start to heat up, so do those claiming that Blac Chyna has been blackmailing Rob Kardashian, insisting that the troubled reality star cough up $50 million in order for her to keep some of his deepest, darkest secrets.

 Blac Chyna is going to war with the Kardashians, according to a Radar Online report.
 It’s really starting to look like all those reports and rumors that Chyna went after Rob Kardashian and seduced him into a relationship in order to exact revenge on the famous family and get her hands on some of their money might actually be true.
-She seems to have already forgotten that Rob drove cross country just a little more than a year ago to retrieve her from Austin, Texas after she was arrested for drug possession.
+She seems to have already forgotten that Rob drove cross country just a little more than a year ago to retrieve her from Austin, Texas, after she was arrested for drug possession.
 Then he drove her all the way back to Los Angeles in his Bentley in a love-fueled, whirlwind trip that should have made Rob her knight in shining armor.

 Saying bye to my beautiful baby girl ….. she is smiling at me.
 U see how she looking at her daddy ????????
 I literally can't get enough of this girl,,, I never felt a love or happiness like this ever in my life and she makes me so happy ,,,about to miss her so much ????????
 Love You baby Dream☁️